mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 	max_slave_connections=<max. number, or % of available slaves>

 ### `max_slave_replication_lag`

 **`max_slave_replication_lag`** specifies how many seconds a slave is allowed to be behind the master.
-If the lag is bigger than configured value a slave can't be used for routing.
+If the lag is bigger than the configured value a slave can't be used for routing.

 This feature is disabled by default.

 	max_slave_replication_lag=<allowed lag in seconds>

-This applies to Master/Slave replication with MySQL monitor and `detect_replication_lag=1` options set.
-Please note max_slave_replication_lag must be greater than monitor interval.
+This applies to Master/Slave replication with MySQL monitor and `detect_replication_lag=1` options set. max_slave_replication_lag must be greater than the monitor interval.

 This option only affects Master-Slave clusters.
 Galera clusters do not have a concept of slave lag even if the application of write sets might have lag.

 ### `use_sql_variables_in`